MarvinJWendt/testza/README.md

 func AssertDirExist(t testRunner, dir string, msg ...any)
 ```

-AssertDirExist asserts that a directory exists.
+AssertDirExists asserts that a directory exists.
 The test will pass when the
 directory exists, and it's visible to the current user.
 The test will fail,
 if the path points to a file.